 What health services are available to me?

-You will have local health service options available to you just like at home.
+You will have local health service options and a GP surgery available to you just like at home.
 You should register with a GP and don’t forget your pharmacist is a type of health service too.
 NHS 111 (just call 111 from your phone) is a phone-based health service and for more serious cases your local walk-in centre or emergency room should be the health service you turn to.